 Why do this problem?

-There are likely to be two main points for discussion: what the data tell us and the ways the data have been presented.
+There are likely to be two main points for discussion: what the data tell us and the ways the data has been presented.
 Some children might begin to make hypotheses and draw tentative conclusions from the data, perhaps also thinking about how the data might be different if similar surveys were conducted now.
-Others may comment on the way the classes $25$ years ago used
+Others may comment on the way the classes in used their

 Why do you say that?

 What area of the UK do you think would give these data?